Halifax riot: Halifax at the end of World War II

-Tensions had been building for six years as war transformed Halifax from a small and conservative maritime city into what a British admiral called the "most important port in the world," the Canadian Headquarters of the Battle of the Atlantic and the western terminus for the vital North Atlantic convoys to England.
+Tensions had been building for six years as war (Canada joined the war on September 10,1939 as it was a British dominion) transformed Halifax from a small and conservative maritime city into what a British admiral called the "most important port in the world," the Canadian Headquarters of the Battle of the Atlantic and the western terminus for the vital North Atlantic convoys to England.
 By 1945, Halifax had become a bustling, overcrowded, underserviced port city.

 During the war, Halifax's population doubled; its facilities did not.
 There were huge lineups to get into the city's few restaurants, several-hour waits outside movie theatres.
 There was no legal place anyone could go to buy a drink, but there were dozens of illegal ones.
 For their part, locals claimed there was never anything for them to buy on store shelves anymore because ungrateful come-from-aways had bought it all, or the military had commandeered it to supply a departing convoy.
 Though there were honourable landlords, friendly merchants and plenty of locals eager to make the visitors welcome, there were also rumblings from early on in the war that Halifax ("Slackers", as the sailors called it) would get "what was coming" when the war finally ended.
 Fear, in fact, dominated planning for the celebration of the Allied victory.
 Organizers decided that on VE Day tram service would stop for the day, to discourage sailors from going downtown.
 Liquor commission outlets, restaurants, retailers and movie theatres all decided to shut and shutter their premises, ostensibly to prevent trouble.